seymakerkuklu/FIZ272E/README.md

-## 📊 Applications in Computational Methods in Physics
+## 📊 Computational Methods in Physics
-### (Probability and Statistics)

-This repository contains coursework and programming assignments from the **Applications in Computational Methods in Physics – Probability and Statistics** class at Istanbul Technical University.
+This repository contains coursework and programming assignments from the **Computational Methods in Physics** class at Istanbul Technical University.

 The course focuses on numerical methods, statistical modeling, Monte Carlo simulations, interpolation, curve fitting, and data analysis using MATLAB.